bdesanctis/bamdam/README.md

 ## <a name="tutorial"></a>Tutorial

+You can follow this tutorial on a laptop.
 We will analyze a small portion of an unpublished ancient metagenomic DNA sample from China, prepared with double stranded library prep.
-The bam file has previously been query-sorted and subsetted.
+The bam file has previously been query-sorted, subsetted, and run through ngsLCA.
 It may take a few minutes to download files.
 ```
 wget https://sid.erda.dk/share_redirect/CN4BpEwyRr/CGG3_015421.lca
 wget https://sid.erda.dk/share_redirect/CN4BpEwyRr/CGG3_015421.sub_sorted.bam
 ```
 Running the main bamdam commands may take another few minutes.
 ```
-bamdam shrink --in_bam CGG3_015421.sub_sorted.bam --in_lca CGG3_015421.lca --out_bam CGG3.small.bam --out_lca CGG3.small.lca --stranded ds
+./bamdam shrink --in_bam CGG3_015421.sub_sorted.bam --in_lca CGG3_015421.lca --out_bam CGG3.small.bam --out_lca CGG3.small.lca --stranded ds
-bamdam compute --in_bam CGG3.small.bam --in_lca CGG3.small.lca --out_tsv CGG3.tsv --out_subs CGG3.subs.txt --stranded ds
+./bamdam compute --in_bam CGG3.small.bam --in_lca CGG3.small.lca --out_tsv CGG3.tsv --out_subs CGG3.subs.txt --stranded ds
 ```
 Now you can look at your output files and see what's in there.
 The tsv is ordered by read count.
 ```